Rydal Hall Garden

 Location : Rydal Village

 Built in the 16th Century, Rydal Hall was the home of the le Fleming family.
-The house has subsequently been much altered, including the addition of the Victorian south range shown above.
+The house has subsequently been much altered, including the addition of the Victorian south range shown below.

 In 1963 Rydal Hall became a conference centre and retreat owned by the Diocese of Carlisle.
 There is a formal garden with geometric beds, set against natural rolling woodland.
 On both sides of the garden are arbours created by concrete columns supporting wooden lintels which support climbing roses.